 A genuine investment company will never ‘cold call’ you.
-Don’t respond to anyone who attempts to sell you products, investments or bonds with the promise of financial gain, simply hang up.
+Don’t respond to anyone who attempts to sell you products, investments, bonds or cryptoassets with the promise of financial gain, simply hang up.
 You may be offered advice over the telephone, have payments requested from you, or be emailed links to bogus websites.

 Resist the urge to act immediately, no matter how dramatic the claim or urgent the situation.
 If something seems too good to be true it often is.

 Be wary of emails with urgent language, poor grammar, misspellings, or an unrecognised sender email address.
 Don’t click on links or open attached files if you have any concerns.